Varieties

 The operation of semidirect product is naturally extended to pseudovarieties: if $\psvV$ and $\psvW$ are pseudovarieties, we let $\psvV\ast\psvW$ be the pseudovariety generated by the semidirect products $S\ast T$ with $S\in \psvV$ and $T\in \psvW$.
 Then we have the following theorem.

-\begin{theorem} Let $\calV$ be a variety of languages and for each alphabet $A$, let $A^*\calW$ bethe boolean algebra generated by the languages of $A^*\calV$ and the languages of the form $LaA^*$ with $L\in A^*\calV$.
+\begin{theorem} Let $\calV$ be a variety of languages, and for each alphabet $A$, let $A^*\calW$ be the boolean algebra generated by the languages of $A^*\calV$ and the languages of the form $LaA^*$ with $L\in A^*\calV$.
 Then the class of languages $\calW$ is a variety and the corresponding pseudovariety of monoids is $\psvJ_1\ast\psvV$. \end{theorem}

 \begin{proof} Since $U_1 \in \psvJ_1$, Lemma~\ref{SW:claim: LaA*} shows that every language in $A^*\calW$ is accepted by a monoid in $\psvJ_1\ast\psvV$.
 The proof of the converse is a particular case of the more general \emph{wreath product principle} (Straubing \cite{Straubing:1979a}).
 Let $\phi$ be a morphism $\phi\colon A^* \to S \ast T$ and for each $a\in A$, let $\phi(a) = (s_a,t_a)$.
 Let $\psi\colon A^* \to T$ be the morphism given by $\psi(a) = t_a$.
 Let also $B = T\times A$ and let $\sigma\colon A^* \to B^*$ be the map